 Transforming Data into Actionable Intelligence for the Decision Maker

-With the goal to increase decision superiority through enhanced understanding, Sandia's radar systems incorporate processing and analysis on-board the aircraft in order to quickly and efficiently provide the analyst with relevant data.
-Sandia strives to provide end-to-end solutions that leverage data and information science to facilitate rapid analysis that supports national security decision-making.
+With the goal to increase decision superiority through enhanced understanding in complex environments, Sandia’s radar systems incorporate processing and analysis on-board the aircraft to quickly and efficiently provide the analysts with relevant data.
+Sandia strives to provide end-to-end solutions that leverage data, information science, and state-of-the-art Human Machine Interfaces (HMIs) for rapid analyses that supports national security decision-making.
 In this effort, Sandia develops advanced exploitation methods, formally evaluated with working analysts in its Human Analytics laboratory, to ensure that its systems enable timely identification of critical events, patterns, and trends.